neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !listing /tutorials/fhr_reflector/meshes/solid.jou language=python

-The complete solid mesh (before a series of refinements) is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
+The solid mesh (before a series of refinements) is shown below; the boundary names are illustrated by showing only the highlighted surface to which each boundary corresponds.
 A unique block ID is used for the set of elements corresponding to the inner ring, outer ring, and barrel.
 Material properties in MOOSE are typically restricted by block, and setting three separate IDs allows us to set